Tez01/authentication/README.md

 The signup page lets a user create an account on firebase with email, password and an optional profile picture.
 On successful signup, the user is redirected to profile page which displays the user's email and profile pitcure.
 The user can logout and come back again to login to profile.

-Technical: The **context API** of React is used to provide a context provider, which provides the current user state to all the children along with the functionality of signup, login and logout intact at one place.
+Technical: The **context API** of React is used to provide a context provider, which provides the current user state to all the children along with the functionality of signup, login and logout intact at one place. **Google** JavaScript Style Guideline is followed for all javascript modules and **BEM** convention is followed to name CSS classes"
 # Installation instruction
 1. Make sure you have npm and node installed.
 2. Clone the repository from github.